-Definition 4 (prime processes).
-Let nil be a special name for the process which cannot emit any action (i.e., nil ~ $\epsilon$ ).
-A nBPA or nBPP process $\Delta$ is prime if $\Delta \not\sim$ nil and whenever $\Delta \sim \Delta_1 || \Delta_2$ we have that either $\Delta_1 \sim$ nil or $\Delta_2 \sim$ nil.
+Definition 9 (prime processes) Let nil be a special name for the process which cannot emit any action (i.e., $nil \sim \epsilon$).
+A nBPA or nBPP process Δ is prime if $\Delta \not\sim nil$ and whenever $\Delta \sim \Delta_1 || \Delta_2$ we have that either $\Delta_1 \sim nil$ or $\Delta_2 \sim nil$.

 Natural questions are, what processes have a decomposition into a finite parallel product of primes and whether this decomposition is unique.
-This problem was first examined by Milner and Moller in [MM93].
-They proved that each normed finite process has a unique decomposition up to bisimilarity.
-A more general result is due to Christensen, Hirshfeld and Moller-they proved the following proposition (see [CHM93b]):
+This problem was first examined by Milner and Moller in [14].
+They proved that each normed finite-state process has a unique decomposition up to bisimilarity.
+A more general result is due to Christensen, Hirshfeld, and Moller [8]-they proved the following proposition:

-Proposition 3.
-Let $\Delta$ be a nBPP process.
-Then $\Delta$ has a unique decomposition (up to bisimilarity) into a parallel product of primes.
+Proposition 10 Let Δ be a nBPP process.
+Then Δ has a unique decomposition (up to bisimilarity) into a parallel product of primes.

-Remark 3.
-Proposition 3 in fact holds for any normed process (namely for nBPA).
-The proof does not depend on a concrete syntax-it could be easily formulated in terms of normed transition systems.
+Remark 11 Proposition 10 in fact holds for any normed process (in particular for nBPA).
+The proof in [8] is independent of a concrete syntax-it could be easily formulated in terms of normed transition systems.

-Proposition 3 in fact says that each normed process $\Delta$ can be parallelized in the "best" way and that this way is in some sense unique.
+Proposition 10 in fact says that each normed process Δ can be parallelized in the "best" way and that this way is in some sense unique.
 However, this nice theoretical result is non-constructive.
 It is not clear how to construct the decomposition and how to test whether some process is prime.
 This is the subject of next sections.